 Breastfeeding vs. bottle feeding mechanics

 Muscles - breastfeeding uses more muscles and jaw movements than bottle feeding.

-- Lips - the lips form a seal at the breast and bottle.
+Lips - the lips form a seal at the breast and bottle.

-- Tongue - movement of the tongue during bottle feeding is piston-like compared to wave-like during breastfeeding.
+Tongue - the movement of the tongue during bottle feeding is piston-like compared to wave-like during breastfeeding.
 (1)

 Milk flow- the baby needs to actively remove milk during breastfeeding.
 Bottle feeding is more passive.
-Milk flow is more constant with bottles compared to the breast which has periods of fast flow during a milk ejection and periods of slower flow.
+Milk flow is more constant with bottles compared to the breast, which has periods of fast flow during a milk ejection and periods of slower flow.

 Milk removal - bottle feeding is achieved from suction and compression.
 Breastfeeding is achieved by the baby creating positive pressure, pressing the breast tissue to the roof of the mouth to compress the milk sinuses, and then creating negative pressure for milk to be removed out of the nipple.